-Social media HIPAA violations are becoming a more and more common occurrence, especially in today’s increasingly digital health care landscape.
+Social media HIPAA violations are becoming a more common occurrence, especially in today’s increasingly digital healthcare landscape.
 With news stories of social media HIPAA violations making headlines day after day, the risk to your patients’ privacy and your practice’s reputation can’t be ignored.

 Let’s look at a hypothetical situation that helps illustrate some HIPAA social media basics, and assess when a provider can disclose PHI.

 Imagine Dr. Smith is a Doctor of Optometry.
 He has many patients who are pleased with his work.
 One such patient is so pleased, she details her treatment and results in a post on a popular social media platform.
 When Dr. Smith sees his patient’s post, he decides he wants to use the patient’s account on his own website and social media platforms to help promote himself and his practice.
 Dr. Smith assumes he does not need her permission to use it because the patient has posted it publicly.

 When the patient sees what Dr. Smith has done, she sues him for $500,000, claiming a HIPAA violation.

 Dr. Smith contacts this attorney to ask how he could be violating HIPAA when the patient herself has already posted the information on social media.

 This situation is exactly why social media HIPAA violations can be so detrimental.
 It begs the question, when can a physician disclose protected health information (PHI)?